habitat-sh/habitat/README.md

 1. Sign and commit your change
 1. Push your feature branch to GitHub, and create a Pull Request

-## Running the Builder API locally
+## Running a Builder service cluster locally

-Run `make api-shell`.
-A shell will start with the API services running.
-The API will be available on port 9636 of your Docker host.
+A service cluster can be started in your host machine with `make bldr-run` or within a docker container with `make bldr-run-shell`.
+The public API will be available on port 9636 and the admin API will be available on port 8080.

-Inside the shell, run the `api` command to manage the API server processes.
+> Note: some manual setup is required to run a Builder cluster on your host machine.
+This process will be automated in the future, but for now your mileage may vary.

 ### Signing Your Commits